farhandotio/Personal-Portfolio/backend/REDME.md

 Farhan Agency is a modern Full-Stack Digital Agency Platform built for managing your freelance web development work like a professional SaaS.

-Clients can explore services, place project orders, communicate via real-time chat, track progress, and manage their profiles — while you (Farhan) control everything through an admin dashboard.
+Clients can explore services, can see our projects, place project orders, communicate via real-time chat, track progress, and manage their profiles — while you (Farhan) control everything through an admin dashboard.

 🪄 Overview